 Can a Flip Tax Be Good?

-Since that time, existing co-ops have adopted these taxes simply as a way to generate revenue.
-Even condos started to get in on the action.
-Most buildings have sound financials so the purpose of a the tax is simply to generate revenue.
+Since that time, existing co-ops have adopted flip taxes simply as a way to generate revenue.

 Based on Yoreevo's random sample of Manhattan co-ops, by far the most common flip tax is 2% of the sales price.
 Almost half of all co-ops sampled had a 2% flip tax.
 We also found the vast majority - about 90% - have some kind of flip tax.

-It’s easy to see how that small-sounding 1% flip tax gets big quickly.
+It’s easy to see how that seemingly small 2% flip tax gets big quickly.
 In this scenario, it was 15% of your capital gain.
-Don’t make us do the math with a typical 6% broker fee included as well!
+Don’t get us started if you backed out a standard 5-6% broker commission!

-First, the tax still discourages flipping.
-While most original co-op owners have sold by this point, you can still flip an apartment.
-Regardless of the owner, the tax discourages short term ownership periods.
+Discourage Flipping - While most original co-op owners have sold by this point, you can still flip an apartment and a flip tax discourages short term ownership periods.
 These taxes are just one of the many reasons short-term apartment ownership in NYC doesn’t make sense.

-More practically though, there’s no reason for a building with the tax to shut it down.
+Source of Revenue - More practically though, buildings have no reason to stop charging a flip tax.
 It’s a source of revenue that is baked into the building’s budget.
 If a vote to repeal the tax was proposed, obviously those looking to sell in the near term would support it and everyone else would oppose it.
-The latter is a much larger group so for both theoretical and practical reasons, these taxes are usually here to stay once they’re implemented.
+The latter is a much larger group so for both theoretical and practical reasons, flip taxes are here to stay.

-Recently, Yoreevo represented a buyer in a building that was proposing the tax.
-Current owners would be grandfathered in so only buyers purchasing after a certain date would pay the flip tax when they sold.
-In the letter introducing shareholders to the vote was -
+Recently, Yoreevo represented a buyer in a building that was proposing a flip tax.
+Current owners would be grandfathered in so only buyers purchasing after a certain date would pay it when they sold.
+In the letter introducing the vote to shareholders was -

 “CURRENT OWNERS WILL NEVER BE SUBJECT TO THE ‘FLIP TAX’”

 All caps was their emphasis.
-Clearly, the person who wrote this letter wanted shareholders to vote for the tax.
-While technically true - current owners would not pay the flip tax - the letter did not address the potential impact on their property values.
+Clearly, the person who wrote this letter wanted shareholders to vote for the flip tax.
+While technically true - current owners would not pay it - the letter did not address the potential impact on their property values.

 If a buyer knows they are going to pay 1% when they sell, all else equal, they are going to pay 1% less for the apartment so in Yoreevo’s opinion, even this tax affected current shareholders.

-While each building’s situation will be different depending upon the amount of the tax, the number of apartment sales per year and other factors, Yoreevo finds it helpful to go through this illustrative example with buyers looking at a building with a flip tax -
+While each building’s situation will be different depending upon the amount of the tax, the number of apartment sales per year and other factors, it might be helpful to go through an example.

 Flip taxes started out as a practical source of revenue for buildings that desperately needed it.
 They have since morphed into just another source of revenue for buildings that would otherwise find it.
-Regardless of the merits of the tax, they are thoroughly integrated into NYC real estate and all buyers should be aware of their potential financial impact.
+Regardless of their merits, they are thoroughly integrated into NYC real estate and all buyers should be aware of their potential financial impact.